Wat Arun Bangkok

 - Sunset

-Best Time To Visit Wat Arun
+Best Time to Visit Wat Arun

-- Early morning for cooler temperatures
+- Early morning (8:00–10:00 AM) for cooler temperatures and fewer crowds.

-- Late afternoon for sunset photography
+- Late afternoon (4:00–6:00 PM) for golden-hour photography.

-How To Reach Wat Arun
+How to Get to Wat Arun

 River Ferry